msank00/msank00/README.md

 ### 👋 Hi there

-I am a Machine Learning and Deep Learning practioner.
-Primarily focused on Natural Languge Processing tasks.
-Also learning Computer Vision tasks.
+:rocket: I am a self-motivated individual with keen interest in Statistical Analysis, Machine Learning, Deep Learning and Natural Language Processing.
+Recently picked up interests in Computer Vision as well.

+:dart: I am generally interested in modelling and building AI powered systems that allow humans to extract information from structured and unstructured data.
+For this purpose, I use tools from statistics, machine learning, deep learning, natural language processing and computer vision.

 ----